syncfusion-content/uwp-docs/uwp/Pull-To-Refresh/Overview.md

 # UWP Pull To Refresh (SfPullToRefresh) Overview

-## UWP Pull To Refresh (UWP Pull to Refresh) Overview

 UWP Pull to Refresh is a pullable panel which on pulling down the main content in order to refresh the data in the application application.
 RefreshContent will be hidden and can be shown by swiping down on the main content and a refresh content, mainly a progress indicator or refresh indicator will be shown.
 The application will be refreshed once you have pulled down a certain distance.

 ## Use Case Scenarios

-UWP Pull to Refresh controls are mainly used in applications where the user needs to refresh the content on demand.
-The main applications that use the UWP Pull to Refresh are listed below:
+The UWP Pull to Refresh control allows users to refresh content on demand.
+The main applications that use this control are listed below:

 1. Facebook
 2. Weather